Dili International Film Festival (DIFF), is back in 2021 for its third edition.

 DIFF invites film makers from across the world and within Timor-Leste to share their visions.
 Festival Patron José Ramos-Horta is looking forward to films from different backgrounds to be shown in his beloved country.

-As in 2020, DIFF will host mainly open-air screenings, at our popular Beachside Cinema for the international films and with mobile screening unit “Cinema Lorosa’e” for local communities at different locations in Dili and the surrounding areas, screening films adapted to Tetun and important messages in form of PSAs.
+As in 2020, DIFF will host mainly open-air screenings, at our popular Beachside Cinema for the international films and with mobile screening unit “Cinema Lorosa’e” for local communities at different locations in Dili and the surrounding areas, screening films adapted to Tetun.

 Our workshops, panel discussions and training sessions for local filmmakers and will be catering to a selected audience, partly using interactive online tools.